-- 7.19 Over the last decade the village of Ashurst (2,100 residents) has seen significantly fewer residential completions than the other defined villages, with less than 20 net new dwellings accommodated since the National Park was designated in 2005.
-The assessment of the defined village boundary of Ashurst concluded that development to the south of the A35 raises significant landscape concerns and land to the north of the main railway line is located within an area at risk from flooding.
-The south west part of the village is adjacent to the internationally protected habitats of the New Forest. - 7.20 Brownfield land may become available at the Ashurst Hospital site during the Plan-period, but this is dependent on a future decision from the NHS.
-Should the Ashurst Hospital site be deemed surplus to the requirements of the NHS within the Plan-period, the Authority will consider the best uses for this brownfield site.
-The immediate proximity of the New Forest Special Protection Area (SPA) to the site would limit the type of any future residential use of the hospital site. - 7.21 Consequently attention has focused on the east of the village, which is less constrained by flood risk and the range of national and international habitat designations that cover the Open Forest to the west of Ashurst.
-In doing so consideration has also been given to the adopted Ashurst Village Design Statement (formally adopted as a Supplementary Planning Document in June 2013) which highlights the value residents of Ashurst place on the greenfield land around the edge of the village.
-The Village Design Statement expresses the desire to prevent the coalescence of the village and West Totton. - 7.22 Land off Whartons Lane is well screened by mature trees which are protected through Tree Preservation Orders and therefore the development of this site would not open up adjacent fields for larger scale development or have a wider landscape impact on the National Park.
+Over the last decade the village of Ashurst (2,100 residents) has seen significantly fewer residential completions than the other Defined Villages, with less than 20 net new dwellings accommodated since the National Park was designated in 2005.
+The assessment of the Defined Village boundary of Ashurst concluded that development to the south of the A35 raises significant landscape concerns and land to the north of the main railway line is located within an area at risk from flooding.
+The south west part of the village is adjacent to the internationally protected habitats of the New Forest.

+The east of the village is less constrained by flood risk and the range of national and international habitat designations that cover the Open Forest to the west of Ashurst.
+Consideration has also been given to the Ashurst Village Design Statement (formally adopted as a Supplementary Planning Document in June 2013) which highlights the value that residents of Ashurst place on the greenfield land around the edge of the village.
+The Village Design Statement expresses the desire to prevent the coalescence of the village and West Totton.

+Land off Whartons Lane is well screened by mature trees which are protected through Tree Preservation Orders and therefore the development of this site would not open up adjacent fields for larger scale development or have a wider landscape impact on the National Park.
 The 2.5 hectare site is well located for the facilities of Ashurst and would not reduce the gap between the village and the National Park boundary to the east.
 There is an existing pedestrian pavement along the Whartons Lane frontage of the site that should be retained and the site is also well related to the cycle route running along Lyndhurst Road, linking the site with the services in Ashurst and Lyndhurst.
-The site is therefore allocated for up to 60 residential dwellings, with half of the development to be affordable dwellings for local people in housing need.
+The site is therefore allocated for around 60 residential dwellings, with 50% of the development to be affordable dwellings for local people in housing need in accordance with Policy SP27.

-Policy SP22 - Land at Whartons Lane, Ashurst
+Policy SP22: Land at Whartons Lane, Ashurst

-Land at Whartons Lane, Ashurst is allocated for the development of 60 residential dwellings.
-Detailed proposals for the site that meet the following site specific requirements will be permitted:
+Land at Whartons Lane, Ashurst is allocated for the development of around 60 residential dwellings.
+Detailed proposals for the site that meet the following site-specific requirements will be permitted:

-- a) 50% of the dwellings must be provided as affordable housing for local people in housing need; - b) All of the dwellings on the site will be limited to a maximum floor area of 100 square metres; - c) The site must be developed in a comprehensive manner; - d) Measures must be put in place to protect the trees subject to Tree Preservation Orders that border the site; - e) Contributions will be required to enhance the adjacent Whartons Lane Recreation Ground located opposite the site; and - f) Development proposals must provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider.
+- a) the provision of on-site affordable housing for local people in housing need in accordance with the target of 50% affordable housing; - b) all of the dwellings on the site will be limited to a maximum total internal habitable floor area of 100 square metres; - c) the site must be developed in a comprehensive manner; - d) measures must be put in place to protect the trees subject to Tree Preservation Orders that border the site; - e) contributions will be required to enhance the adjacent Whartons Lane Recreation Ground located opposite the site; - f) development proposals must provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider; and - g) a site-specific flood risk assessment will be required and measures put in place to address any groundwater or surface water flooding issues identified.